 When it comes to Instagram post ideas, this one is all about the customer.
 Customer testimonials and User Generated Content are both great ways of showing how people are actually using your product or service.

-This type of content works well for B2B brands as well as B2C.
-Basically we as humans, like to hear what other humans think!
+This type of content works well for B2B brands as well as B2C on your Instagram posts.
+Basically we, as humans, like to hear what other humans think!
 We trust each other!
-So if you can share customer content about your brand, it’s a win.
+So if you can share customer content about your brand, it's a win.